BenderRobotics/brest/README.md

 If you are on windows machine, you can install a [MinGW](http://www.mingw.org/).
 In the MinGW installer choose `mingw32-base-bin` and
 `msys-base-bin` packages, then click on *Installation* and *Apply changes*.
 Don't forget to add the **make** binary to the system `PATH`.
-Default install location should be `C:\MinGW\msys\1.0\bin\`.
+Default install location should be `C:/MinGW/msys/1.0/bin/`.

 ## Branching strategy
-Beacause Brest is a relatively small project, it uses a very basic branching strategy.
+Because Brest is a relatively small project, it uses a very basic branching strategy.
-All feature branches keep their history and merge into the 'devel' branch the as merge-commits.
+All feature branches keep their history and merge into the 'devel' branch as merge-commits.
 If there has been a commit in the 'devel' branch while the feature branch was under development, the procedure is to merge 'devel' into the feature branch (as a merge-commit) to update changes and when the feature branch development is over, it can be merged with 'devel'.